College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Mistake 03: Ineffective Communication Strategies With Candidates

 Waiting for a three-week response to find out if you ‘got the position’ or not is too long.
 One could argue that it is unrealistic for a candidate to remain patient for that long.
-Another valid realization to arrive at, is, that candidates are applying to more than one company at once.
+Another valid realization to arrive at is that candidates are applying to more than one company at once.

 Nowadays, there are higher expectations regarding transparency and the need for instant gratification, especially among Gen Z. We can blame 24-hour news cycles and social media.
-The fact is - we live in a new reality.
-These factors all hold merit while a candidate is determining where they want to work.
+The fact is – we live in a new reality.
+These factors all hold merit while a candidate determines where they want to work.

 In the same vein of reporting, accounting firm KPMG compiled data from 400 applicants and revealed a general sense of frustration that occurred over a lack of feedback.
 The accounting firm used these data points to shorten its recruitment process.
 In the end, this led to more satisfied applicants.
 KPMG’s applicants felt the process was efficient and transparent after the revamp.